Notify me

 At the same time as abstract art and ambient music breaking free from the conventions of symbolization, societies were suddenly offering a very much wider range of options and sub-cultures.

 While the revolutionary concept of valuing the natural world in its own right, and seeing it for what it is rather than just recognizing the symbols in it, were certainly ground-breaking at the time, these perspectives also relate to ancient concepts.
-For example, in Taoism one will learn the difference between just labeling things (i.e. symbolization) such as “that’s a sparrow” which means you then don’t look at what it is any more, compared to really looking at the details, beauty and wonder of the reality of the object itself.
+For example, in Taoism one will learn the difference between just labelling things (i.e. symbolization) such as “that’s a sparrow” which means you then don’t look at what it actually is any more, compared to really looking at all the details, beauty and wonder of the reality of the object itself.

-Most of reality is fractal, and made of continual spectra (not divided into discrete notes).
+Most of reality is fractal, and made of continual spectra (not divided into discrete steps).
 Human technology has so far focused almost exclusively on much simpler non-fractal forms and concepts, and aspects that can be broken into simple discrete steps.

 The fact that this revolution occurred at approximately the same time in the different arts, at the same time as major changes in society and technology suggest even bigger underlying influences.